Challenge # 02

 What is it?

-The CLIMATE CREATIVES CHALLENGE is a series of design competitions, the aim of which is to help support new and novel approaches for communicating the impacts of climate change and the benefits of mitigation, adaptation and resilience.
+The CLIMATE CREATIVES CHALLENGE is a global initiative serving as a catalyst for innovation in climate communication.
+This includes a biannual international design competition, supporting new and novel approaches for communicating the impacts of climate change and the benefits of mitigation, adaptation and resilience.

 *Prizes are in British Pound Sterling (GBP)